Bandra

 Bandra ([bæːɳɖɾa]) is a coastal suburb located in Mumbai, the largest city of the Konkan division in Maharashtra, India.
-The area is located to the immediate north of the River Mithi, which separates Bandra from the Mumbai City district.
+The area is located to the immediate north of the Mithi River, which separates Bandra from the Mumbai City district.
 It is the third-largest commercial hub in Maharashtra, after the Mumbai City and Pune, primarily aided by the Bandra Kurla Complex.

-Before the opening of Khar Road railway station on 1 July 1924, Bandra was a larger area and included the present day Khar neighbourhood.
+Before the opening of Khar Road railway station on 1 July 1924, Bandra was a larger area and included the present-day Khar neighbourhood.
 It was considered too large a suburb to be served by one railway station, and a railway station was established to give the northern part of Bandra closer access to the Western Railway line.
 This eventually led to Khar being considered a separate suburb.
 However, to this day, the two adjoined suburbs make up one homogeneous zone.
-A number of prominent residents of Bandra are celebrities or VIPs who are or have been active in Bollywood, media, cricket or politics.
+A number of prominent residents of Bandra are celebrities or VIPs who are or have been active in Hindi cinema, media, cricket, or politics.